Functional Electrical Stimulation (FES)

 The National MS Society frequently fields questions about functional electrical stimulation (FES) — usually in relation to the products WalkAide® from Accelerated Care Plus and the L300 Go™ from Bioness, a Bioventus Rehab Company.

 Some people with MS have difficulty lifting their foot (foot drop) while walking and are at risk to trip and fall.
 Most MS rehabilitation specialists recommend physical therapy to improve strength and address any stiffness; and, if needed, an ankle foot orthosis (AFO) to manage foot drop.
 The brace, which is usually made of plastic, is worn around the lower leg and foot.
 Most AFO’s hold the ankle and foot in a fixed position, but some devices have a hinge that allows movement of the ankle.

-Two devices — the WalkAide and NESS L300 — can help alleviate foot drop.
+Two devices — the WalkAide® and L300 Go™ — can help alleviate foot drop.
 They work by sending low-level electrical impulses to the peroneal (sometimes called fibular) nerve, which signals leg muscles to lift the foot.
 These devices are relatively small, battery powered, and usually worn continuously while someone is up and about.
-Seen as easier to wear and more convenient than an AFO by many users, they are also a great deal more expensive — about $5,000-$6,000 — and typically not covered by insurance.
+Seen as easier to wear and more convenient than an AFO by many users, they are also a great deal more expensive — about $5,000-$6,000 — and while available by prescription only, these devices are typically not covered by health insurance.